12th Workshop of Chemical and Biological Micro Laboratory Technology

 Invited keynote speakers

-- Prof. Jeanette Hussong, Fluid Mechanics and Aerodynamics, TU Darmstadt, Germany
+- Prof. Steffen Hardt, Institute for Nano- and Microfluidics, TU Darmstadt, Germany

 Registration & Abstract Submission

-The authors are encouraged to directly email the abstract to email@example.com, the latest by 30th September 2021.
-The abstract should fit within a page, including the figures and references, if any.
-Please click here to find a sample template for the abstract.
-Looking forward to your active participation.
+The authors are encouraged to directly email the abstract to email@example.com, latest by 1st November 2023 (notification of acceptance will be given by November 30th, 2023).
+The abstract should fit within one page, including the figures and references.
+Please click here to download the template for the abstract.